A New Probe of the High-z BAO scale: BAO tomography With CMB $\times$ LIM-Nulling Convergence

 This information, however, is projected onto a single observable and the high-redshift contribution to the convergence is dwarfed by that of the low-redshift universe ($z \lesssim 2$).
 This places limitations on the inferences that can be made about the matter density field.
 Most notably, the fact that the convergence is a LOS integrated quantity results in the washing out of baryon acoustic oscillations (BAOs).
 During the radiation--dominated era, dark matter began to cluster while the photon--baryon fluid continued to oscillate, producing BAOs which were then left imprinted on the CMB at recombination.
 Through large scale structure formation, the BAO scale remains embossed in the distribution of galaxies, and provides a standard distance measure across cosmic time.

 Luckily, line intensity maps (LIMs) also experience weak lensing by large scale structure.
 These lines, however, are only lensed by a portion of large scale structure that lenses the CMB, namely the low redshift universe.
 In Ref. \cite{Maniyar_nulling}, it has been shown that by using the lensing information of two LIMs, one could not just suppress, but exactly null out the low redshift contribution to the CMB convergence.
-This nulling method has been explored in the context galaxy lensing, and while never implemented with real data, could be an important new tool for studying the high redshift universe \cite{Huterer_nulling_2005,Bernardeau_nulling_2014,Barthelemy_nulling_2020}.
+This nulling method has been explored in the context of galaxy lensing \cite{Huterer_nulling_2005, Bernardeau_nulling_2014,Barthelemy_nulling_2020} and has been shown to be able to remove the imprint of various effects from CMB lensing maps for which the physics is uncertain \cite{McCarthy_Foreman_vanEngelen_2021, Qu_2023, Zhang_Omori_Chang_2022}.
+While never implemented with real data, these techniques can be an important new tool for studying the high redshift universe.
 What is more, Ref. \cite{Maniyar_nulling} show that the CMB $\times$ LIM-nulling convergence spectrum, $\langle \hat{\kappa}\hat{\kappa}_{\rm{null}} \rangle$, is free of LIM interloper bias.
 Most recently, we showed in Ref. \cite{LIM_nulling_Fisher} that the CMB $\times$ LIM-nulling convergence can be compared to traditional CMB lensing constraints, and that such comparisons can serve as model-independent tests of cosmology beyond $\Lambda$CDM.
 Additionally, we explicitly showed that the CMB $\times$ LIM-nulling convergence probes high-redshift modes of the matter power spectrum, which can in turn be used to place limits on the matter power amplitude, the matter transfer function, and measure important features of the matter power spectrum.
 These results suggest that performing LIM-nulling of CMB lensing observations has the potential to probe a vast amount of high-redshift information.